yoman38/YT2GPT-create-summary-from-youtube/README.md

 **Installation**

-INSTALL > COPY/PASTE folder YT2GPTX.X to the directory you want.
+1. INSTALL > COPY/PASTE folder YT2GPTX.X to the directory you want.
-Go to DIST>YT2GPT.EXE to launch it.
+2. Go to DIST>YT2GPT.EXE to launch it.
+3. Create a shortcut if you need it.

 It should work on MAC but would be better with another compilation.
 That might come.
-Create a shortcut if you need it.

 **Long description**